 An Example of the Four-Step Process in PR

-The first step we have to consider is what communication problem is there to solve or the goal to achieve.
+The first step to consider is what communication problem is there to solve or the what goal needs to be achieved.

 Sometimes clients or brand managers will self-identify a problem, or maybe you are pitching new business and setting the goals yourselves.
 Whatever it is, it’s important to define it.

-Let’s learn the four-step process implementation with the next task example: to fill the football stadium of the university team.
+Let’s learn the four-step process implementation with the next task example: to fill the football stadium of a university team.

 Before we start to think about how to increase attendance, it’s important to find a reason why the games at the stadium are not popular among the students.
 Remember, research is the first step in the public relations process.

-So firstly, we have to begin with research.
+So first, begin with research.
 For this, it will be helpful to conduct an environmental scan, monitoring the internal and external environments.

 These methods provide context for the communication problem you are working to solve.
 The better you will know the organization, the situation, maybe even the history, the better you can strategize on how to solve an issue or reach your PR goal.
-During the research step, you should conduct both primary and secondary research and use different methods like interviews of the focus groups, surveys, etc.
+During the research step, you should conduct both primary and secondary research and use different methods, such as interviews of focus groups, surveys, etc.

-Providing a proof motion may fill the stadium one’s twice, but remember, public relations is about the long game.
-Thus, it was important to drill down past the superficiality of the stadium attendance and find more reasons why were students not attending?
-Why were locals not attending it as well?
+Providing a proof motion may fill the stadium once or twice, but remember, public relations is about the long game.
+Thus, it was important to drill down past the superficiality of the stadium attendance and find more reasons why were students are not attending.
+Why were locals not attending football games as well?

 Answering those questions will help define brand value and brand equity.
 So here’s further situation analysis.
 As it was mentioned earlier, the culture of the university was basketball.
 There wasn’t a lot of interest in football.
 The university’s football team also had bad results, perhaps a consequence of the empty stadium.
 But does a full stadium, a winning team make?
 Absolutely not.

-So one part of the research was held and it helped determine the goal of public relations for this sporting organization – create brand ambassadors or fans.
+So one part of the research helped determine the goal of public relations for this sporting organization— to create brand ambassadors or fans.

-To find more information it’s also good to carry out the SWOT analysis and discover the strengths, weaknesses, opportunities, and threats of the organization concerning the communication problem.
-These methods include survey, content analysis, digital analytics, and others.
+To find more information, conduct a SWOT analysis and discover the strengths, weaknesses, opportunities and threats of the organization concerning the communication problem.
+These methods include survey, content analysis, digital analytics and others.

-The weaknesses covered low game-day attendance, little expression, school spirit, or fandom.
+The weaknesses included low game-day attendance, little expression, little school spirit, or minimal fandom.
 Another weakness was the university’s use of social media.
 They had too many pages that spread out attention.

 After this, let’s move from research to the second step — planning.
 This is where we plan the messaging strategy.
 Defining objectives help to keep us on track and decide what it is that we want the communication to do or achieve.
 This is where strategy comes into public relations.

 So we wanted to find a way to increase the brand value of the football team.
 Find a way to create emotional contact with students and provide benefits for engaging with the brand.
-The objectives here are focused on interest, prestige, engagement, raising awareness, and education.
+The objectives here are focused on interest, prestige, engagement, raising awareness and education.
 Point out the objectives are not about filling in the stadium.
-PR is not about short-term actions or stunts, instead, we went to achieve long-term goals for the mission of the company.
-Instead, it’s better to eliminate the root cause and try to make some useful changes there.
+PR is not about short-term actions or stunts.
+Instead, we want to achieve long-term goals for the mission of the company.
+It’s better to eliminate the root cause of the problem and try to make some useful changes there.
 We have to push forward the mission of the brand.
-That’s a long process, if we are successful with these objectives, the results should have a bigger effect than an increase in the attendance in the stadium.
+That’s a long process.
+If we are successful with these objectives, the results should have a bigger effect than an increase in the attendance in the stadium.

-Then the university website was updated and the social media accounts were also fulfilled.
+Then the university website was updated with photos from these events and the social media accounts also featured them.
 And it gave an opportunity to gather the fans, listen to the reviews, and involve the target audience via a new source.
-Many people had difficulty attending games due to all of the unknowns.
-So building an app to centralize information was important to game day, but also to provide benefits for attending football games for its users.
+Many people also had difficulty attending games due to all of the unknowns involved.
+So building an app to centralize information about game day was important, as it provided benefits for users attending football games.

-Lastly, this university initiated the traditions like fight songs and crowd engagement tactics.
+Also, this university initiated the traditions like singing fight songs and using crowd engagement tactics.
 It’s great to provide fans with a memorable experience so they talk about it and become brand ambassadors.

-Finally, it’s important to realize the 4th phase of the process – evaluation.
+Finally, it’s important to realize the fourth phase of the process — evaluation.
 It is about showing value.
 What did the PR efforts achieve?
-Did it meet the objectives?
+Did they meet the objectives?
 Is the issue solved?
 This is what the evaluation stage is about in public relations.
-In this particular example, public relations absolutely cope with a task to fulfill the stadium.
-This university’s football program has continued to improve and now it’s hard to get a ticket to their football game.
+In this particular example, public relations absolutely helped fill the stadium with fans.
+This university’s football program has continued to improve and now it’s hard to get a ticket to their football games.
 The brand value has increased and the stakeholders are proud to be associated with the team.
 This is ultimately the goal of public relations.

-I hope this example showed very well how the four-step process can assist in the successfully executed PR work.
+I hope this example showed how much the four-step process can assist in successfully executed PR work.
 When PR is used as a management function, meaning strategically, not tactically, that’s when it is the most productive.